rymend/MSFTImagineArchive/Stream Analytics with Machine Learning (400)/4 - Visualize/readme.md

 - Connect Power BI to an Azure SQL database
 - Use Power BI to visualize data written to the database
-- Create a dashboard that can be shared with colleagues
+- Create a report that can be shared with colleagues

 <a name="Prerequisites"></a>
 ### Prerequisites ###

 The following are required to complete this hands-on lab:

-- An active Microsoft work/school or organizational account.
+- An active Microsoft work/school or organizational account
 - An active Microsoft Power BI subscription.
 If you don't have one, [sign up for a free trial](https://app.powerbi.com/signupredirect?pbi_source=web).

 If you haven't completed the [previous lab in this series](#), you must do so before starting this lab.